🔭 Metrics Explorer Home Page

 Very strong positive | Both metrics almost always rise together in sync. |

-Understanding correlation vs causation
+Understanding correlation vs. causation

 "Correlation does not imply causation" is a fundamental principle in statistics and scientific research.
 It means that just because two variables are related or appear to change together, it doesn't necessarily mean that one causes the other.

-Just because Metrics Explorer is demonstrating a past relationship, it doesn't mean that one metric is the reason another metric changed.
+Just because Metrics Explorer is demonstrating a relationship, it doesn't mean that one metric is the reason another metric changed.
 It also doesn't mean that a future relationship is guaranteed.

 Example interpretation